mcmartins/broccoli/README.md

 * A Job to execute:
  1. Name
- 2. Working directory;
+ 2. Working directory
- 3. Timeout;
+ 3. Timeout to kill the Job
- 4. Tasks
+ 4. List of Tasks

 * For each Task:
  1. Name
- 2. Command
+ 2. Command to Execute
- 3. Wait
+ 3. Wait if the Task should wait for the output of another (at the moment is not possible to use stdout from a Task to it Sub Tasks)
- 4. Sub Tasks (Guidance)
+ 4. List of Sub Tasks (Guidance)

 ## Example Input